Julia for Data Analysis

 24×3 DataFrame

-Row row Variable Description
+Row row Variable name Description

 Int64 String31 String